vinc/occet/README.md

 Occet is simple middleware for distributing jobs across any number of computers using a RESTful API over HTTP.
 Each job, executed by a worker, consists of a wrapper around cutechess-cli, playing a number of games against two chess engines.

 The server collects PGN results which are useful to estimate Elo ratings between the engines using tools like bayeselo.

-Occet is currently on early alpha stage.
+Occet is currently on early alpha stage and is probably going to change a lot in the short term.

 Installation